ToshioCP/Gtk4-tutorial/src/sec7.src.md

 [GIO API Reference -- g\_application\_run](https://docs.gtk.org/gio/method.Application.run.html).

 We've already used `G_APPLICATION_DEFAULT_FLAGS`, as it is the simplest option, and no command line arguments are allowed.
-If you give arguments, an error will occur.
+If you give arguments in the command line, an error will occur.

 The flag `G_APPLICATION_HANDLES_OPEN` is the second simplest option.
 It allows command line arguments, specifically filenames.